QuizQuiz (video game): General gameplay

 After signing up and logging in, players would be redirected to a lobby, where they could chat (limited, a more full-featured chat was available in player-created chat rooms) with other online players and view the currently open games.
 The games all were trivia-oriented or puzzle games such as Reversi.
 Once the game they wished to play was open, all interested players could join the game by clicking on its button.
 Games supported anywhere between two and thirty-two players.
 Players were rewarded for doing well in the games with an in-game currency which they could use to buy items and clothes for their characters.
-Most items did nothing but make your avatar look good and show how smart you are, thus allowing you to gain the respect of other players.
-Other items, however, powered you up in some of the games, such as sunglasses in the true-false game.
+Most items did nothing but make player's avatar look good and show how smart they are, thus allowing player to gain the respect of other players.
+Other items, however, powered the player up in some of the games, such as sunglasses in the true-false game.
 A player's overall score in the games was measured by an IQ meter.
 Most items required a certain IQ score to be attained before the player was allowed to purchase that item.